 On December 11, 2019, the Company announced that the TSX Venture Exchange had accepted its renewal of the NCIB, pursuant to which the Company would be permitted to purchase up to 800,000 of its own common shares for cancellation over a further 12-month period commencing on December 17, 2019 and ending on December 16, 2020.
-Purchases of shares by the Company under the NCIB are made through the facilities of the TSX Venture Exchange or alternative Canadian trading systems at the market price of the shares at the time of acquisition.
+Purchases of shares by the Company under the NCIB were made through the facilities of the TSX Venture Exchange or alternative Canadian trading systems at the market price of the shares at the time of acquisition.

-During the period from the commencement of the NCIB on December 10, 2018 to December 31, 2018, the Company repurchased 92,168 common shares for an aggregate price of \$736,944 and incurred costs of \$8,937 related to the repurchase of these shares.
-72,100 of these repurchased shares were cancelled as of December 31, 2018 with the remaining 20,068 shares cancelled subsequent to December 31, 2018.
-The Company's retained earnings were reduced by \$688,947 upon the repurchase of these shares, representing the excess of the aggregate repurchase price and the reduction in share capital of \$56,934.
+During the year ended December 31, 2019, the Company repurchased 908,832 of its common shares for an aggregate price of \$6,346,262 and incurred costs of \$11,588 related to the repurchase of these shares.
+878,832 of these repurchased shares were cancelled as of December 31, 2019, with the remaining 30,000 shares held in Treasury pending cancellation.
+These 30,000 shares were subsequently cancelled upon payment of \$153,507 for settlement in January, 2020.
+The Company's retained earnings were reduced by \$5,873,097 upon the repurchase of these shares, representing the excess of the aggregate repurchase price over the reduction in share capital of \$484,753.